 We have created a step-by-step tutorial that explains how to use the WordPress Content editor here:

 How To Insert Custom Characters And Symbols Into WordPress Posts & Pages

 If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

 Click on the symbol you want to use from the Special character table to insert it into your post (or page) …

-(Special character chart)
+(Special character table)

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).